jlnsmith2001/bellabeat-capstone/README.md

 # Bellabeat Capstone
- My first data analysis project using R
+ My Capstone project using R for basic  analysis as part of the Google Data Analytics Certificate.

 ## Business Task
 Analyze the relationship between physical activity and weight trends to help Bella beat personalize fitness guidance and support wellness goals for users.